 To recap, here are the best tips for how to keep guests warm at an outdoor wedding:

-– Have a nice, big tent with walls
+• Have a nice, big tent with sidewalls

-– Rent heaters, approved for outdoor tent use (safety first!)
+• Rent or purchase heaters like these, and make sure they are approved for tent use (safety first!)

 For more tips on keeping yourself cozy, read: What To Wear Over Your Wedding Dress.
 It has fantastic ideas!